 - OS Support: Microstrategy supports Linux environments over and above what Tableau Desktop does

-- Ease of use: Power BI wins for ease of use, but Tableau wins in speed and capabilities
+- Ease of use: Power BI wins for ease of use, but Tableau BI wins in speed and capabilities

 - Interoperability with other systems in your infrastructure